Spandanbasuchaudhuri/Agrofit/ReadMe.md

 ## Architecture

-AgriChatbot is built with a modular architecture, ensuring scalability, maintainability, and ease of integration.
+AgroFit is built with a modular architecture, ensuring scalability, maintainability, and ease of integration.
 The core components include:

 - **Machine Learning Models**: Responsible for predictions and recommendations.
 - **Natural Language Processing (NLP)**: Handles user interactions and intent recognition.